benjipt/excursion/README.md

 ## General info
 HTML &amp; CSS project from Codecademy.com | in Full-Stack Engineer Pro Path

-Provided with design, redline mock,  media resources, and content.
-Project required that I build and deploy html/css documents from design specs.
+For this project, Codecademy provided a design mock, redline mock,  media resources, and text content.
+Using these resources, I built a static site with HTML & CSS.

 ## Technologies
 - HTML5